-When you get some unexpected income, a tax return, or other chunk of money, be prepared ahead of time, and budget your beautiful bonus.
+When you get some unexpected income, a tax return, or other chunks of money, be prepared ahead of time and budget your beautiful bonus.

 Ok, so you’re committed to the Mêtis Money Matters plan, and you’re making great progress.
 Now, the budget has been set, you’re clearly focused on your financial goals, and you have recently come into some unexpected money: your beautiful bonus.
 This can be in the form of an actual bonus from your employer, your birthday, some extra cash from a garage sale, or maybe even cashback from your credit card, or rebate-based app.

 Ok, now, the first thing to keep in mind with your bonus is taxes.
 It is easy to forget and easier to get frustrated with the haircut right off the top.
-Generally speaking, I try to think about bonuses as 60% of what the gross amount is.
-Depending on what your employer takes out pre-tax, it could be more or less.
+Generally speaking, I try to think about the take-home portion of bonuses as 60% of what the gross amount is.
+Depending on what is taken out pre-tax, it could be more or less.
 Some people may like to adjust their withholding to get more of the bonus upfront, but that depends entirely upon the individual.

 <40,000> Taxes @ 40%